-Before embarking on a health career path, take a few minutes to think about your own abilities, needs, and hopes.
+Before embarking on a health care career path, take a few minutes to think about your own abilities, needs and hopes.
 Here are some useful questions to ask yourself:

 One of the first questions you should ask yourself is how much you want to deal with people.
-For instance, it is important for nurses, pediatricians, and occupational therapists to have a warm and caring personality.
-By contrast, other health careers (like medical lab technology, pathology, or medical illustration) involve little or no personal contact with patients.
+For instance, it is important for nurses, pediatricians and occupational therapists to have a warm and caring personality.
+By contrast, other health careers (like clinical laboratory scientist, pathologist or medical illustrator) involve little or no personal contact with patients.

 Many (but not all) health careers require you to be a strong science student.
 All health careers involve some laboratory science, and some programs demand intensive work in the hard sciences (i.e., chemistry, physics, biology).

 Are You Prepared to Keep Up with Developments in Your Field?